 Given that the highest GPA you can achieve is 4, it is considered quite competitive.

 However, a GPA of less than 3.9 does not rule out admission to UCLA, as the decision is made through a thorough review process.
-You can effectively compete against other applicants if you have an overall strong profile.
+You can effectively compete against other applicants with a strong overall profile.

 You Can Also Read- 11 Best Law Schools in Florida | Cost, Requirements, How to Apply